santi-nue/LeafletForBlazorTracking/README.md

                     {
                     }

-**RealTimeMap.NearbyThresholdArgs args** will return tuples of nearby points and the distance between them
+**RealTimeMap.NearbyThresholdArgs args** will return tuples of nearby points and the distance between them.

 3. When no point meets the condition: